a910590433/elt-postgresql-project-2/README.md

 ```
 4. Run the ETL script
 - Execute the Python script to load data in PostgreSQL database
-- Run SQL scripts to transform and model the data
+- Run two SQL scripts to transform and model the data